top of page

 Porcelain Slabs | Everything You Need To Know

-Porcelain: A symbol of luxury, history, and simplicity, used as a building material worldwide.
-It is considered a valuable export that dates back thousands of years.
-There is a reason why porcelain has endured to this day: its high quality, appearance, durability, and versatility for both interior and exterior applications.
-Porcelain remains a highly prized and adaptable material due to its affordability and its ability to flawlessly replicate the finest and most intricate details of natural stone to meet the needs of any project.
-Porcelain slabs are a game-changer in modern design and construction projects because they are more cost-effective, last longer, require no sealing, and are easy to maintain.
+Porcelain is a symbol of luxury, history, and simplicity, used as a building material worldwide.
+This revered material has been a valuable export for thousands of years.
+The reason porcelain has endured through the ages is clear: its high quality, aesthetic appeal, durability, and versatility.
+Whether for interior or exterior applications, porcelain is a highly prized and adaptable choice.
+It is affordable and can flawlessly replicate the most intricate details of natural stone, meeting the needs of any project.
+Porcelain slabs are transforming modern design and construction projects.
+They are more cost-effective, longer-lasting, require no sealing, and are easy to maintain.

 How Heavy Are Porcelain Slabs?

-Porcelain Slabs are lightweight and easy to work with for any project you can dream of!
-With a thickness of 12mm or 1.2cm, this material is perfect for bathroom walls, floors, and kitchen tops, durable and resistant to all stains making clean-up a breeze and your home always looking fresh and inviting!
-Depending on the thickness of the slab, some porcelain slabs may weigh around 250 pounds.
-The porcelain profile creates the ability to install large-scale fireplaces that span 24 feet + and for larger flooring areas, creating surfaces that have minimal seams.
+Porcelain slabs are lightweight and easy to work with, making them suitable for any project you can imagine!
+With a thickness of 12mm (1.2cm), this material is perfect for bathroom walls, floors, and kitchen countertops.
+Its durability and stain resistance make cleanup a breeze, ensuring your home always looks fresh and inviting.
+Depending on the thickness, some porcelain slabs may weigh around 250 pounds.
+The porous nature of porcelain allows for the installation of large-scale fireplaces that can span 24 feet and larger flooring surfaces, creating spaces with minimal seams.

 image showcases a white and beige themed living room with a book matched brown and rustic porcelain fireplace.